- Empowering the girls to strive for excellence

 - Providing quality coaching, which maximises the potential of each girl, and progressively moulds that potential into competitive, winning crews

 Since its inception in 2001, Sacred Heart Girls College Rowing has been highly successful on the national stage, consistently ranking among the top ten rowing schools in NZ and achieving as high as second overall in 2005.

-New Zealand Club National Champions Women’s Novice Coxed Eight and Silver Women’s Novice Coxed Four.
+New Zealand Club National Champions Women’s Club Coxless Four and Women’s Club Coxless Pair.

 Code Coordinator Kylee Corboy

 Mel Pitchford (Manager)

 Anna Butcher (Strength and Conditioning)